LukeShortCloud/rootpages/src/virtualization.rst

 [11]

-GPU Passthrough
+GPU Pass-through
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^

-GPU passthrough provides a virtual machine guest with full access to a graphics card.
+GPU pass-through provides a virtual machine guest with full access to a graphics card.
 It is required to have two video cards, one for host/hypervisor and one for the guest.
 [12] Hardware virtualization via VT-d (Intel) or SVM (AMD) is also required along with input-output memory management unit (IOMMU) support.
 Those settings can be enabled in the BIOS/UEFI on supported motherboards.
 Components of a motherboard are separated into different IOMMU groups.
-For GPU passthrough to work, every device in the IOMMU group has to be disabled on the host with a stub kernel driver and passed through to the guest.
+For GPU pass-through to work, every device in the IOMMU group has to be disabled on the host with a stub kernel driver and passed through to the guest.
 For the best results, it is recommended to use a motherboard that isolates each connector for the graphics card, usually a PCI slot, into it's own IOMMU group.
 The QEMU settings for the guest should be configured to use "SeaBIOS" for older cards or "OVMF" for newer cards that support UEFI.
 [36]

 -  Enable IOMMU on the hypervisor via the bootloader's kernel options.
 This will provide a static ID to each hardware device.
 The "vfio-pci" kernel module also needs to start on boot.